The Transit of Venus

 The Transit of Venus is a 1980 novel written by Australian author Shirley Hazzard.
 It won the 1980 National Book Critics Circle Award.
+It was chosen as the 53rd best novel of all time in a list by the Guardian in 2026.

 Overview

 Two orphaned Australian sisters, Caroline and Grace Bell, emigrate to England in the 1950s.
 A young astronomer, Ted Tice, falls in love with Caroline, and the next thirty years of his life are dedicated to his pursuit of her; however, Caroline prefers the unscrupulous Paul Ivory, a playwright.
 Meanwhile, Grace settles into marriage with officious bureaucrat Christian Thrale.

 The Sydney Review of Books wrote of the novel: